-Background to aFML
+Background to alML

-abrdn Fund Managers Limited (aFML)
+abrdn Investment Management Limited (aIML)

-aFML's principal activity is the provision of investment management and administration services and is part of the Aberdeen Group plc (Aberdeen).
-All investment management activities are sub-delegated to fellow regulated subsidiaries within Aberdeen.
+alML's principal activity is the provision of investment management services across a number of asset classes and is part of Aberdeen Group plc (Aberdeen).
+The activities of alML are overseen directly by the Board.